Sciguy324/SpecialRelativitySimulator/README.md

   are shown completely incorrectly.
 * Electrostatic force test: A test of electrostatic force where the forces propagate at the speed of light.
 As a result, particles in the simulation initially remain motionless, until the forces have had enough time to reach them.
+Since this simulation is relatively slow, the example code will load pre-computed results from `Electrostatic Simulation.gz`.
 * Moving line of charge: A moving line of charge is placed next to charged particle.
   This simulation demonstrates the relationship between electricity and magnetism.
   In one reference frame, the force appears electrostatic due to a net positive charge.
 In another frame, the force appears to be magnetic due to a current of moving charges.
 This is despite the simulation code only calculating an electrostatic force.
+Since this simulation is relatively slow, the example code will load pre-computed results from `Line of Charge Simulation.gz`.

 ---